bkhezry/MapDrawingTools/README.md

 - Google Play Services Maps 10.2.0

 **Highlights**
-- Add point of Polygon, Polyline and Markers with Tab on the Map
+- Add point of `Polygon`, `Polyline` and `Markers` with Tab on the Map
-- Relocation all Markers and draw them with dragging the Markes.
+- Relocation all Markers and draw them with dragging the Markers.
 - Supports calculating `area` of polygon & `length` of polyline
 - Supports Undo point inserted to the Map